 Event modelling, on the other hand, enables the organisation to carry out successful campaigns and retention strategies.
 It will enable them to minor customers behaviour and predict how they are going to respond on different occasions.
 They will also be able to target prospects for future promotional offers.
 Event modelling will also enable the organisation to know which event is most important to a particular customer and they can use it to the organizational advantage.

 Event modelling seek ways to reduce the number of promotions, manage the costs of business strategies, and increase the percentage response rate to promotions – all of which ultimately boost profit.

-- Channel Optimization: The purpose of channel optimization is to find ways of driving sales and services to the lowest cost channels that can bring about the desire value proposition.
+- Channel Optimization: The purpose of channel optimization is to find ways of driving sales and services to the lowest cost channels that can bring about the desired value proposition.

 The main purpose of channel optimization is to ensure that customers desire maximum satisfaction irrespective of the channel they have chosen to relate with the organisation.

 - Personalization as part of analytical CRM application areas: Personalization has to do with the act of getting to know the customer through well-informed data gathering.
 You are able to look at the past interaction of the customer with the organisation and use the knowledge to come up with personalized services for the customer.
 This might also include the provision of personalized contents to the customer irrespective of the communication channel that he has chosen to interact with the organisation.

 At the end of this lesson, we have been able to discover that:

 - Some of the application areas of analytical CRM includes loyalty analysis, customer segmentation, customer profitability, predictive modelling, event monitoring, channel optimization and personalization.

 - Loyalty analysis helps Organisation’s to know the rate at which customers are defecting to competitors’ lifecycle

 - Customer profitability has much to do with identifying the lifetime value of a customer through proper assessment of their past, present and future with the organisation.

 - Customer segmentation has to do with breaking down of customer segments into various groups with the same characteristics